rsksmart/devportal-1.0/tutorials/truffle-boxes/truffle-boxes-prerequisites.md

 Copy these 12 words, we'll use it later.

-RSK Networks have your own derivation path.
+RSK Networks have their own derivation path.
 Learn more about [account based RSK addresses](/rsk/architecture/account-based/ "Account based RSK addresses - RSK developers portal").